lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | ML-DSA-87 |      2592     |    32     |  4627   |
 {: #tab-mldsa-sizes title="ML-DSA Key and Signature Sizes in bytes"}

-When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-structs}}.
+When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-key-structs}} and {{sec-composite-sigs-structs}}.

 ## SerializePublicKey and DeserializePublicKey